 The weather in Afghanistan is predictable.
 Hot summers, and cold winters.

-Summer temperatures easily reach to 43 degrees.
-Midwinter temperatures as low as the mid-teens are common around the Hindu Kush.
+Summer temperatures easily reach the high-40’s.
+Midwinter temperatures as low as below zero are common around the Hindu Kush.
 The highlands vary with elevation.
 The coolest temperatures usually occur on the heights of the mountains.

 Temperatures show range greatly on a daily basis.
 Mornings can be near freezing.
-But, by the afternoon it can reach up to 32 degrees.
+But, by the afternoon it can reach up to 30.

 In the mountains bordering Pakistan, Indian monsoons bring moist tropical air in summer.
 While the frontal winds from the west may bring large sandstorms or dust storms.